Raj-Pavara/Word-Wave/README.md

 ## 📸 Screenshots

-You can see screenshots of this app in the [screenshots]([https://github.com/Raj-Pavara/WordWave/tree/main/screenshots](https://github.com/Raj-Pavara/Word-Wave/tree/main/Screenshot%20PDF)) folder.
+You can see screenshots of this app in the [Screenshot PDF](https://github.com/Raj-Pavara/Word-Wave/tree/main/Screenshot%20PDF) folder.

 ## 📦 APK File